SpoonD/ExcelWithDaniel/README.md

 # ExcelWithDaniel
-Data projects in excel, from beginner to advanced
+Projects in Microsoft Excel, from beginner to advanced.